Better Alternatives to Unhealthy Relating

 • Failed Repair Attempts: A repair attempt is any attempt to restore harmony once a relationship has been interrupted by discord.
 Repairs fail either because they were not initiated, were poor repair attempts by the recipient’s judgment, or were rejected, thus leaving the couple at odds.
 The antidote is that couples “not be okay with not being okay” and that one or both partners initiate repair— and that the recipient lets there be repair—even if the recipient makes a positive request for an adjustment to the repair.

 • Negative Memories: Negativity, in general, destroys a relationship.
-But negative memories—the way a partner or couple describe their shared history—has a direct correlation to their perspective on their present relationship—positive or negative.
+But negative memories—the way a partner or couple describes their shared history—has a direct correlation to their perspective on their present relationship—positive or negative.
 And that lens is predictive of whether a partner or couple will regard their future positively.
 It is a glass-half-full versus glass-half-empty lens.
 The antidote to negative memories is to re-write one’s history from a positive perspective.
 That is, to notice and recount the positives in the relationship history; to count the blessings; to see the silver lining; to be thankful.

 Pitfalls to Talking It Out

-To listen without voicing empathy and understanding is to fail from the start.
+• Failure to Reflect Empathy and Understanding - To listen without voicing empathy and understanding is to fail from the start.
 Empathy and understanding does not mean agreement; it means we heard.
 Saying, “I get it,” doesn’t count.
-Sarcasm, derision, minimizing and sighing make inert even the best words.
-Responding reflexively to our partner by stating our own feelings and point of view is to skip empathy and understanding.
+Sarcasm, derision, minimizing or sighing also make even the best words not count.
+Reacting with our own feelings and point of view is synonymous with skipping empathy and understanding.

-When we defend ourselves—through the above Four Horsemen or other means—and rationalize things our partner has explained had an ill effect on them, we bypass empathy that could have connected us.
-The goal of "Talking It Out" is to understand how something affected the other, so we can protect and defend them.
-Don’t get defensive, get curious.
-How can you defend and protect your partner?
-If both are asking this question, both get protected without self-defensiveness.
+• Self-Defensiveness and Rationalization - When we defend ourselves and rationalize things our partner has explained had an ill effect on them, we bypass empathy that could have connected us.
+The goal of "Talking It Out" is to understand how something affected our partner, so that we can protect and defend them.
+Put yourself in the other's shoes.
+Verbally reflect or paraphrase the other's experience and perspective.
+Again, reflection does not mean agreement; it means we heard and understood.

-The goal of understanding can be derailed by sparring over details, such as what day of the week something happened, or in proximity to what other events, or myriad other details.
-The brain trims details over time, and two brains will trim different things.
-Let it go and focus on understanding the other's feelings and what was important to them.
-Then you'll be poised to protect and support them.
+• Detail Derailment - The goal of understanding can be derailed by sparring over details, such as what day of the week something happened, what time, in proximity to what other events, or myriad other details.
+The brain trims details over time, and two brains will trim different details.
+Let go of details and focus on understanding the other's feelings and what was important to them, so that you can defend and support them.

-Partners sometimes object to or minimize how their partner felt, or tell them they should not have felt that way.
+• Disrespecting Feelings - Partners sometimes object to or minimize how their partner felt, or tell them they should not have felt that way.
 Instead, empathize.
-Empathy does not mean you would have felt the same way; it means you can feel what they felt.
+Empathy does not mean you would have felt the same way; it means you can get close to feeling what they felt.

-Mirror neurons pick up the "heart" (accurately or not) of a person’s meaning.
-Thus, body language— the look on the face, the tilt of one’s eyes, the position of the body—all can seem to confirm, or perhaps contradict, the words we’re hearing.
-Be attentive to your non-verbals cues.
+• Negative Body Language and Lack of Eye Contact - Mirror neurons pick up the "heart" (accurately or not) of a person’s meaning.
+The look on one’s face, the tilt of one’s eyes, the position of one’s body—can confirm or contradict words.
+Be attentive to your non-verbals.

 (End of Pitfalls to Talking It Out)